toobstar/toobstar.github.io/content/posts/2024-08-27_cloud_maturity.md

 ![Research](https://toobstar.github.io/images/caveman_bicycle.jpg)

-With modern tooling SaaS can be up and running very quickly and easily but but the journey to **maturity** can be a long and winding one.
+With modern tooling SaaS can be up and running very quickly and easily but the journey to **maturity** can be a long and winding one.
 My goal with this overview is to run through the operational differences between a mature and immature service and the key areas to be considered to progress through that divide.

 ## Defining the S in SaaS